knpuniversity/behat/knpu/login-scenario.md

 We want to start on the homepage.
 PhpStorm tries to help by autocompleting this step, but when I hit tab, it prints it with extra stuff.
-When you use the `-dl` option, the "Given I am on" ends up with a bunch of crazy regex.
+When you use the `-dl` option, the "Given I am on" ends with a bunch of crazy regex.
 Anytime you see regex like this, it's just forming a wildcard: something where you can pass any value, surrounded by quotes.